mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 For instance, here is a story.
 A monk, to attain enlightenment, told the teacher, "I have nothing.
 I have been here without carrying anything at all.
 What should I throw away?
 Because I have nothing to carry."
 The teacher says, "Why don't you throw away that nothing?"
 The monk says, "I have nothing to carry."
 Then the teacher says, "If you think it is important for you to carry the nothing, why don't you go back, carrying it with your back."

 Do you understand?
 That is my sticky, very sticky mind.
 You cannot get out!
 Immediately, your tail is stuck in the door. *[laughs]* Well, your sleeve is still stuck in the door.
 That is sticky nature of the mind.
-That's why we have to continue practice; no design of having reward.
+That's why we have to continue practice [with] no design of having reward.
 It's pretty hard, but, we can do [it].

 Is that clear?